Spay and Neuter for Dogs and Cats in Palos Heights

 Spaying and neutering your pets is important for their health and for reducing pet overpopulation.
 Each year, millions of unwanted dogs and cats are put into shelters, a large portion of which will never be adopted.
-Spaying and neutering prevent animals from being able to reproduce.
+Spaying and neutering dogs and cats prevents animals from being able to reproduce.
 In turn, this decreases the stray animal population and makes it easier for shelter animals to find forever homes.

-Spay and neuter surgery is a common outpatient procedure typically performed on cats and dogs at about six months of age.
-This age can vary by animal, so our doctors will discuss a timeline for spay or neuter surgery for your pet at their first wellness exam.
+Dog and cat spay and neuter surgery is a common outpatient procedure typically performed on cats and dogs at about six months of age.
+This age can vary by animal, so our veterinarians will discuss a timeline for spay or neuter surgery for your pet at their first wellness exam.

 Pets which have been spayed or neutered often live longer than their counterparts who have not been.
 Additionally, these procedures bring a number of health and behavioral benefits including:

 - A reduced desire to roam